 Ear Surgery FAQs

 The positive improvements made with otoplasty surgery are usually quite significant and can last a lifetime.
-However, just like any other cosmetic procedure, aging and gravity may cause increased laxity over time.
+However, just like any other cosmetic procedure, aging and gravity may cause some increased laxity over time.

 Both Ears or Just One?